WHAT: You will be in control of one of the original Nevada Northern Railway locomotives, running it on the original mainline.

 BRING: Work gloves, boots or sturdy shoes, long sleeve shirt. and pants made from 100% cotton or wool.

-Sign on as a Nevada Northern Railway engineer for your own trip "Up the hill" through Robinson Canyon, up toward the old Ruth Mining District.
+Yes, you can drive a steam locomotive.
+Sign on as a Nevada Northern Railway engineer for your own trip "Up the hill" through Robinson Canyon toward the old Ruth Mining District.
 You (and a friend, if you like) will climb on board and experience what railroading was like in the last century - at the throttle of one of the original Nevada Northern STEAM locomotives.
 Diesel experiences are also available.
 Click here for details.

 There are several options available.
 You can take control of one of the vintage steam locomotives, or one of the vintage diesel locomotives, or operate both.
 Most people come and take the locomotive out without a train attached.
 It is an easier way to start, and requires less training.
 Taking the locomotive out with a complete train adds the additional skill of controlling a train on our mountain grades.
 You may find that it is easier to get the train up a grade than to bring it safely back down.
 Early in your trip you will begin to appreciate the genius of the Westinghouse Air Brake system, its complexities and limitations for mountain grades - especially on steam locomotives since they do not have dynamic brakes.
 You will also learn the "technical" term for using up all of your braking capacity by applying and releasing your train brakes too often coming down the mountain grade.